Overview: How Safe Is Croatia?

 Using official local bank ATMs (PBZ, Zagrebačka Banka, Raiffeisen, and Erste are the biggest) will charge smaller fees or commissions than non-bank ATMs (EURONET and Auro Domus are the most common).

 INSIDER TIP : Legal ATM Scam- Foreign Exchange Conversion at the ATM.
 Some ATMs (EURONET is notorious) will give you the option to convert your ATM transaction to US dollar (or whatever your home currency is) before dispensing your cash.
 The exchange rate is terrible.
 You can lose up to 20% of your money on the currency exchange rate.
-Always complete the ATM transaction using Kuna.
+Always complete the ATM transaction using EUR.

 RELATED POST ON COST OF LIVING IN CROATIA